gutentags/gutentag/README.md

 var app = new App(document.documentElement, scope);
 ```

-To bundle up your modules for production, Mr also provides a tool called Mrs,
+To bundle up your modules for production, System also provides a tool called
-that operates like Browserify and generates a bundle.
+Bundle, that operates like Browserify and generates a bundle.
-Mrs translates all of the HTML modules into JavaScript and bundles a very
+Bundle translates all of the HTML modules into JavaScript and bundles a very
 minimal module system.
 You can add a build step to your package.json and run it with `npm run build`.

 ```
 {
   "scripts": {
-    "build": "mrs index.js | uglifyjs > bundle.js"
+    "build": "bundle index.js | uglifyjs > bundle.js"
   }
 }
 ```

-For my the debut Gutentag application, there is a [build script][BuildTengwar]
+For my debut Gutentag application, there is a [build script][BuildTengwar]
 that rolls up the bundled HTML and CSS directly to a `gh-pages` branch, suitable
 for pushing to Github.